mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Hoadley and Campos [@hoadley_design-based_2022] analyse DBR is also through the possible utility and outcomes of the research which the authors synthesise as including: design processes, domain theories, design principles or patterns, onological innovations, new hypothesis, and transformative learning of the researcher.

 Barab and Squire [@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.

-### Critiques, development and synthesis within Activity theory approaches - NEEDED HERE?
-IF NOT WHERE?